Raphael-Boichot/A-Game-Boy-Printer-emulator-in-1998/README.md

 ![Hardware](Pictures/Pinout_2024.png)

 As far as I can tell, the schematic indicated in the original code is strange to say the least as SOUT is just allowed to send short pulses instead of steps.
 It may be inspired from one [published by Jeff Frowhein](https://www.devrs.com/gb/files/hardware.html) for another purpose (communication with GBbasic).
 I've tried it with all the [component indicated](https://www.devrs.com/gb/files/gb2pp7.gif) (the transistor 2N3906 and the diode 1N914), it does not work at all with the two computers I own running Win 98/Me.
 I may be unlucky.
-But I removed all that crap and it worked again !
-So here is the working schematic updated: make it simple.
+But I removed all that crap and it worked !
+So the working schematic is: make it simple.

 Side note: if you decide to cut a serial cable, do not trust the wire color, always use a multimeter as SIN and SOUT are crossed somewhere in the cable.